Ahm3dGI1/hermex/README.md

 ## Features

 - **AI-Powered Video Preprocessing**: Extracts transcripts, summaries, and checkpoints from YouTube videos using OpenAI's Whisper and GPT models.
-- **Interactive Frontend**: Provides tools for real-time quizzes and explanations during video playback.
+- **Interactive Frontend**: Provides tools for real-time quizzes and explanations during video playback using OpenAIRealtimeEndpoint.

 ---